 Closing thoughts - All of my teammates at Jakt have heard my Nipsey Hussle story.
-(For those of you who aren't as cool as me, Nipsey Hussle is a succesfull indepdent west-coast rapper.)
+(For those of you who aren't as cool as me, Nipsey Hussle is a successful independent west-coast rapper.)
 I met Nipsey a few years back, and my impression of his creative process before meeting him was as follows: Wakes up, smokes weed, does a whole host of extracurricular activities that don't involve work (rapper sh*t), raps and writes lyrics whenever he feels like it, then more weed smoking and extracurriculars.
-Here's what I actually found: A structured routine, including exercise and 2 scheduled hours per day spent in the booth, rapping without any judgement as to whether said raps were good or bad.
-Several other rappesrs and musicians I've met over the past few years have similar work ethic and similar schedules.
+Here's what I actually found: A structured routine, including exercise and 2 scheduled hours per day spent in the booth, rapping without any judgment as to whether said raps were good or bad.
+Several other rappers and musicians I've met over the past few years have a similar work ethic and similar schedules.
 Success in any creative field, including startups, doesn't come by accident.
 Practice makes perfect.
-Structure is often viewed as the antithesis of creativity, but in practice I haven't found this to be the case at all.
-Structure allows space for creativity to take place, and consistecy allows for results to improve over time.
+Structure is often viewed as the antithesis of creativity, but in practice, I haven't found this to be the case at all.
+Structure allows space for creativity to take place, and consistency allows for results to improve over time.

 In the words of the original 100day Project - "The goal isn’t on finalized products, but rather the process and showing up every day.
 To forget about outcomes and become immersed in the process of creating."
-In order to show up everyday, I had to give myself space to be creative.
+To show up every day, I had to give myself space to be creative.

 Starting this past Thursday, I'm started my Spanish 100 Day project over at 1.
 Guitar and fiction will have to wait for now.